Rate–distortion theory: Memoryless (independent) Gaussian source with squared-error distortion

 The following figure shows what this function looks like:

 Rate–distortion theory tell us that 'no compression system exists that performs outside the gray area'.
 The closer a practical compression system is to the red (lower) bound, the better it performs.
 As a general rule, this bound can only be attained by increasing the coding block length parameter.
 Nevertheless, even at unit blocklengths one can often find good (scalar) quantizers that operate at distances from the rate–distortion function that are practically relevant.

 This rate–distortion function holds only for Gaussian memoryless sources.
 It is known that the Gaussian source is the most "difficult" source to encode: for a given mean square error, it requires the greatest number of bits.
-The performance of a practical compression system working on—say—images, may well be below the $R \left(D \right)$ lower bound shown.
+The performance of a practical compression system working on—say—images, may well be below the $R \left(D \right)$ upper bound shown in part due to the correlation structure of the image, and in part due to the non-Gaussianity of the source.
+For the latter, upper and lower bounds of the rate-distortion function are based on the source distribution's variance (its power) and its entropy power: